Fibonaccigirly/New-Classrooms/README.md

 2. Enter text in the Subject field with the maximum character count.
 3. Submit the form and observe the resulting page layout.

-**Expected Behavior:** The layout of the resulting page should accommodate the entered subject text, preventing overlap with other elements.
+**Expected Behavior:** The layout of the resulting page should accommodate the entire subject text, preventing overlap with other elements.

 **Actual Behavior:** When using the maximum character count in the Subject field, the subject text spans across the screen, causing overlap with the contact information for the B&B.

-**Note:** It is recommended to adjust the layout or provide a mechanism to handle long subject text gracefully, ensuring it does not interfere with other elements on the page.
+**Note:** It is recommended to adjust the layout or provide a mechanism to handle long subject text gracefully, ensuring it doesn't interfere with other elements on the page.
 This will enhance the overall presentation and readability of the content.

 ---